 Meaning of the term 'shown separately'/'distinguished': repayment claims

 Where the elements specified earlier in paragraph have been ‘shown separately’/’distinguished’ within the entry documentation (for example on an invoice) but the amount involved has been erroneously included in the declared customs value, a repayment claim may be considered.
-This is subject to the legal provisions relating to such claims, particularly Article 236 of the Code (‘three year rule’).
+This is subject to the legal provisions relating to such claims, particularly Article 116 of the UCC (‘three year rule’).

 Repayment claims relating to the understatement of the amount of the element ‘shown separately’/’distinguished’ may also be considered in accordance with the relevant legal provisions.
 This equally applies to claims relating to invoicing errors; price adjustments based on credit notes; contingency discounts, for example.